 Custom-made wigs are made by hand and are usually the most expensive type of wig.
 These wigs are made using your specific head measurements.
 Getting a custom-made wig may require several visits to the wig store for it to be colored, cut, and cleaned.
 Custom-made wigs are usually made of human hair, but can be made of synthetic (not human hair) materials.

 Customized ready-made wigs

 Customized ready-made wigs can be made of human hair, synthetic blends, or a mixture of both.
 They are made in standard sizes, but can be altered to fit your head.
 These wigs can be styled and generally cost less than a custom-made wig.

 Ready-made or stock wigs are usually made out of a stretchy material and come in 1 size.
 If you buy a ready-made wig, you can usually take it home the same day that you purchase it.
 Ready-made wigs are generally the least expensive type of wig.

 If you lose your hair in only 1 area, you may want to consider buying a hairpiece rather than a wig.
-A hairpiece will blend into your own hair when combed.
+A hairpiece will blend into your own hair.
 It can be made in any size, color, or shape.

 Scarves, turbans, and hats